data-mechanics/course-2017-fal-proj/htw93_tscheung_wenjun/README.md

 Hotels in Boston, Boston Crime Data, MBTA Data,Restaurants in Boston, Gardens of Boston | Start from each hotel, set a radius(ex.
 0.5 miles), count number of crimes, mbta stops, restaurants and gardens | Boston Hotel Data
 BostonHotelData |  Apply our custom algorithm to give a new score to each hotel | BostonHotelCustomScore BostonHotelCustomScore| Apply Correlation coefficient to figure out the most related factor to our custom score system | BostonHotelCorrelation
+BostonHotelCustomScore, BostonHotel | Use K-means to cluster hotels based on new custom score and select best coordinates to build a new protential hotel | BostonHotelProtential